 To address the budget deficit, City departments' budgets were reduced.
 Similarly, budgets to provide leveraged support were also reduced.
-The Recommended Budget included a 25.0% across-the-board reduction to leveraged funding for FY 2018.
-While this was an unpopular reduction, it was necessary to maintain current service levels and avoid layoffs.
+The budget includes a 25.0% across-the-board reduction to leveraged funding for FY 2018.
+While this is an unpopular reduction, it is necessary to maintain current service levels and avoid layoffs.
 The net impact is a \$2.1 million savings (see Table IV - Leveraged Support).